HenrikSamuelsson/ProGitStudies/README.md

 ProGitStudies
 =============
-Repository used for experments while reading the book ProGit (1 edition).
+Repository used for experiments while reading the book ProGit (1 edition).
+This book can be found online by googling for the term "pro git book"